Quercus rubra: Description

 Red oak acorns, unlike the white oak group, display epigeal dormancy and will not germinate without a minimum of three months' exposure to temperatures below 40 °F. They also take two years of growing on the tree before development is completed.

 Distribution and habitat

 The species grows from the north end of the Great Lakes, east to Nova Scotia, south as far as Georgia, Mississippi, Alabama, and Louisiana, and west to Oklahoma, Kansas, Nebraska, and Minnesota.

 It grows rapidly and is tolerant of many soils and varied situations, although it prefers the glacial drift and well-drained borders of streams.
 In the southeastern United States, it is frequently a part of the canopy in an oak-heath forest, but generally not as important as some other oaks.

 Northern red oak is the most common species of oak in the northeastern US after the closely related pin oak (Q. palustris).
 The red oak group as a whole are more abundant today than they were when European settlement of North America began as forest clearing and exploitation for lumber much reduced the population of the formerly dominant white oaks.

+Reproduction

+"Northern red oak (Quercus rubra L.) is monoecious, dichogamous, wind-pollinated, and self-incompatible".
+Pollination occurs in the first growing season, but fertilization and acorn maturation occur during the second growing season.